 Israel lives with constant military threats.
 Lately we are dealing with an invisible threat, the polio virus, which has crossed our borders via Egypt.
 Polio was supposed to have been eliminated by now, through aggressive vaccination.
 One of the most dangerous strains is already extinct.
 But partly because of conspiracy theories (in Pakistan, health workers were killed because vaccines are considered a Western attempt at fertility control), polio is still active in a handful of countries.
-The Global Polio Eradication project lists polio as endemic in Afghanistan, Pakistan and Nigeria.
+The Global Polio Eradication project lists polio as endemic in Afghanistan and Pakistan.
+(Update August 2016: Nigeria was taken off the list since this blog post was first published.)
 Importation countries, where the virus commonly erupts, include about ten countries throughout Africa like Chad, Niger, and Somalia.
 Israel may well join this infamous list.

 Before I address parents’ concerns, let’s start with the definitions:

 IPV= Inactivated Polio Vaccine.
 This vaccine is made from 3 strains of the wild virus that are killed with a form of formaldehyde and is usually given through intramuscular injection.
 According to polioeradication.org:

 The inactivated polio vaccine produces antibodies in the blood to all three types of poliovirus.
 In the event of infection, these antibodies prevent the spread of the virus to the central nervous system and protect against paralysis.

 All children in Israel receive a series of IPV injections beginning at 2 months of age.
 After the regular schedule of 3 doses, individuals gain 99% immunity.

 OPV= Oral Polio Vaccine.
 This vaccine is made from live weakened forms of the virus and is given orally in drops.
 Also from polioeradication.org: